The Queen’s encounters with American presidents during her reign

 In 1951, a young Princess Elizabeth – unknowingly three months away from becoming queen – travelled to Washington and saw President Harry S Truman, who was still in the Oval Office when she acceded to the throne.

-During her first state visit to America in 1957, now a Queen, she met Dwight D Eisenhower.
+During her first state visit to America in 1957, now the Queen, she met Dwight D Eisenhower, and the two heads of state met again two years later in Canada.

 The Queen was said to have had an affectionate relationship with Mr Eisenhower, who was even invited to stay at the Queen’s Scottish hideaway Balmoral Castle.

-The glamorous JFK and his wife Jackie dined with the Queen and the Duke of Edinburgh at Buckingham Palace in June 1961.
+The glamorous president and his wife Jackie dined with the Queen and the Duke of Edinburgh at Buckingham Palace in June 1961.

-Mr Johnson, then vice-president, took over after Mr Kennedy’s assassination in 1963.
+Mr Johnson took over after Mr Kennedy’s assassination in 1963.

 Richard Nixon dined with the Queen at Buckingham Palace in February 1969.

-The Queen also met Mr Nixon at Chequers in October 1970 and was photographed with him outside the prime minister’s official country residence.
+The Queen also met him at Chequers in October 1970 and was photographed with him outside the prime minister’s official country residence.

 In 1976, during the US bicentennial, the Queen met Gerald Ford in the US.